chinapedia/wikipedia.abstract.en/Page/Shanghai.md

 Geography

-Yangtze_River_Delta.gif (_north_), and Zhejiang (_south_) shows the developed areas and some developing areas around Shanghai, Nanjing (_dark blue_), and Hangzhou in green.
+(_north_), and Zhejiang (_south_) shows the developed areas and some developing areas around Shanghai, Nanjing (_dark blue_), and Hangzhou in green.
 The regions in light blue are some of the developed areas in the Yangtze River Delta.
-Provincial boundaries are in purple, sub-provincial boundaries in gray.]]
-Sprawling_Shanghai_2016-07-20.jpg image shows the urban area of Shanghai in 2016, along with its major islands of (_from northwest to southeast_) Chongming, Changxing, Hengsha, and the Jiuduansha shoals off Pudong.
+Provincial boundaries are in purple, sub-provincial boundaries in gray.]] image shows the urban area of Shanghai in 2016, along with its major islands of (_from northwest to southeast_) Chongming, Changxing, Hengsha, and the Jiuduansha shoals off Pudong.
 Yangtze's natural sediment discharging can be seen.]]

 Shanghai lies on China's east coast roughly equidistant from Beijing and Guangzhou.
 The Old City and modern downtown Shanghai are now located in the center of an expanding peninsula between the Yangtze River Delta to the north and Hangzhou Bay to the south, formed by the Yangtze's natural deposition and by modern land reclamation projects.
 The provincial-level Municipality of Shanghai administers both the eastern area of this peninsula and many of its surrounding islands.
 It is bordered on the north and west by Jiangsu, on the south by Zhejiang, and on the east by the East China Sea.
 Its northernmost point is on Chongming Island, now the second-largest island in mainland China after its expansion during the 20th century.[43]
 The municipality does not, however, include an exclave of Jiangsu on northern Chongming or the two islands forming Shanghai's Yangshan Port, which are part of Zhejiang's Shengsi County.
 This deep-water port was made necessary by the increasing size of container ships but also the silting of the Yangtze, which narrows to less than as far out as from Hengsha.[44]